aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 If you're curious about the internals of s2n, or interested in contributing to s2n, this document is for you.
-If you're interested in using s2n in an application that you're writing, see the accompanying usage guide instead.
+If you're interested in using s2n in an application that you're writing, see the accompanying [Usage Guide](https://github.com/awslabs/s2n/blob/master/docs/USAGE-GUIDE.md) instead.

 ## s2n's tenets